 Pissed-Off Dueler and Possible Scary-Ass Cyborg

 Andrew Jackson was a dude who loved duels, the way that Donald Trump loves gold furnishings and eastern European women.
-The guy participated in, allegedly, over 100 duels in the course of his lifetime, and murdered quite a few men in the course of seeking satisfaction.
+The guy allegedly participated in over 100 duels in the course of his lifetime and murdered quite a few men in the course of seeking satisfaction.
 Here are a few of the most famous:

-Results: The two had a run-in at a hotel that turned into a duel.
+RESULTS: The two had a run-in at a hotel that turned into a duel.
 Jackson pulled out his horsewhip to challenge Benton.
-Shortly thereafter, Benton went to draw, but Jackson was a bit faster.
-Before either could fire, though, Benton’s brother, Jesse, came up behind Jackson and fired two shots into his side.
+Shortly thereafter Benton went to draw, but Jackson was a bit faster.
+Before either could fire though, Benton’s brother, Jesse, came up behind Jackson and fired two shots into his side.
 Severely wounded, Jackson still managed to fire off a shot at Thomas, burning the man’s sleeve.
-Jackson had a posse with him though, and the men proceeded to stab Thomas Benton repeatedly, their efforts to shoot him having failed.
+Jackson’s posse then stabbed Thomas Benton repeatedly, their efforts to shoot him having failed.
 Thomas Benton was barely injured, while Jackson was taken back to his hotel where his blood soaked two mattresses.
 Old Hickory survived, though he was clearly the loser.

-After a lengthy military career, Jackson decided to run for President in 1824…and lost.
-To John Quincy Adams.
-Four years later, in 1828 they had a brutal rematch, which was as ugly as Donald Trump’s tighty-whities.
-Adams was falsely accused of using public funds for gambling, and selling off servant girls to international leaders.
+Jackson chose to run for President in 1824, and lost to John Quincy Adams.
+Four years later, in 1828, they had a brutal rematch that was as ugly as Trump’s tighty-whities.
+Jackson falsely accused Adams of using public funds for gambling, and selling off servant girls to international leaders.

-And Jackson?
-Yeah, Rachel may have come up.
-Well, that and the fact that he was considered an abhorrent slave trader, even in 1828.
+For Adams’s part, yeah, Rachel insults may have come up.
+Plus, the fact that Jackson was considered an abhorrent slave trader, even in 1828.
 EVEN IN 1828.

 A President Who Enjoyed Spoils

 So there he is, President!
 Finally!
 Job one?
 Spearheading the “spoils system” of appointing political allies, supporters, family, and friends to federal office.
-He argued this was noble, as rotating out office-holders would avoid entrenched corruption, but….his supporters became the new appointees.
-Whoops.
+He argued this was noble, as rotating out office-holders would avoid entrenched corruption, but….it didn’t.

 Native Slaughterer and Ethnic Cleanser

-Okay, dude was nicknamed, in his own time, “Indian Killer” and “Sharp Knife”.
+Okay, in his own time, dude was nicknamed “Indian Killer” and “Sharp Knife”.
 As president he spearheaded ethnic cleansing by creating the “Indian Removal Act”.
 He ordered the military to forcibly march natives far west of their homelands to segregate them from “civilized folk”.
 This is what we know as the “Trail of Tears”.
 Along the way, the natives were forbidden to use soap of any kind, and when the decision was temporarily reversed, Jackson, sitting in his plantation at Hermitage, flew into a rage and demanded the use of soap be restricted again.
 Soap was the least of the concerns, of course.
 During the Trail of Tears, 4,000 Cherokee died.
 4,000.
-Imagine a terrorist attack that claimed so many lives.
+Let that sink in.

 This is the horror that Jackson is most famously known for.
-But really, those 4,000 souls were in addition to thousands more who had died at Jackson’s command sine 1813, when he actively acted against Creek, Cherokee, Choctaw, Seminole natives, as well as other tribes.
+But really, those 4,000 souls were in addition to thousands more who had died at Jackson’s command sine 1813, when he actively acted against Creek, Cherokee, Choctaw, and Seminole natives (as well as other tribes).
 Jackson himself ordered the slaughter of not only the warriors, but the women and children as well.
 He kidnapped an infant of the Creek tribe as a “pet” for one of his adopted children, Andrew Jr. That was his word.
 “Pet”.
 This was actually a kindness, as generally the orphans on the battlefield were plucked from their dead mothers’ breasts by Jackson himself and considered trophies.
 Swashbuckler, indeed.